 What does a university personal statement look like

-- Interests outside school particularly those that show you are a reliable and responsible person.
+- Your interests outside school/college, particularly those that show you are a reliable and responsible person.

-- Your goal of attending university and a memorable closing moment.
+- Your goal of attending university, what your hopes are for the future, and a memorable closing moment.

 Top tips for your university personal statement